norgeous/comfyui-chunker/README.md

 ### 🍫 Repeat

-Chop large av tensor (images, masks and / or audio) into smaller chunks and process the chunks sequentially.
-Optionally use the end of last chunk as start of this chunk (with `overlap`).
+Repeat nodes between this node and `🍫 Combine`.
+Optionally divide long batches images, masks and / or audio into smaller chunks and process the chunks sequentially.
+Optionally use the end of last chunk as start of this chunk (with `chunk_overlap`).

 ### 🍫 Data

 Extract values from `chunker_data` as individual outputs, for use elsewhere in your workflow.
-Also displays chunk progress info on the node itself.

-Outputs: `chunk_length`, `chunk_overlap`, `chunk_count`, `total_length`, `index` and `fps`.

 ### 🍫 Combine